-If your goal is to increase consumer preference and grow your market share, it is important to know that brand strategy should go well beyond theory.
-It should be more aligned with brand anthropology than with traditional marketing science.
+Behavior modeling guides brand development.
+If your goal is to increase consumer preference and grow your market share, it is important to know that brand strategy goes beyond theory.
+And, it should be more aligned with brand anthropology than with traditional marketing science.

 Understanding your target audiences goes beyond knowing their usage and attitudes as it relates to your product, brand, service or category.
-You also need to know what your target audiences believes to be true about their lives, values, aspirations and goals.
+Plus, you also need to know what your target audiences believes to be true about their lives, values, aspirations and goals.

 Traditional brand strategy fails

 While traditional brand messages and corporate branding seek to exploit a unique selling proposition that satisfies a purpose (i.e. get whiter whites with a laundry soap powder), brands that aim to steal market share need to be more important to the customer’s sense of self.

 We, therefore, conduct Preceptive Behavioral Modeling sessions, built upon a model for predicting success.
-It provides the basis for our research into the belief systems of the target audience that your strategy is meant to influence.
+Therefor it provides the basis for our research into the belief systems of the target audience.
+Targeted those that your strategy is meant to influence.
 These precepts command the actions of your target audience.

 Represent what they covet

-This means that, in everything they do and in all of the purchase decisions they make, they seek to diffuse any conflicts that exist between their actions and their belief systems.
+This means that, in everything they do and in all of the purchase decisions they make, they seek to diffuse any conflicts.
+Conflicts that exist between their actions and their belief systems.
 It comes down to simple physics in the end.

 Understanding the ruling precepts when developing a strategy is every bit as important as understanding regional and cultural differences.
 (Maybe more.)
 We use a model for predicting success so your brand steals market share.